waalge/sorting/README.md

 Goals:

-* Implement a number of sort and search algorithms.
+* Implement a number of sort algorithms.
 * Integrate functionality into a CLI tool.
 * Create docs, tests and benchmarks for these.

 ## TODOs

-1. Write one more sort algorithms
-2. Implement benchmarking
+1. Implement benchmarking
-3. Add docs
+2. Add docs
 4. Make error handling coherent
-5. Move from `usize` to numeric
+5. Move from `usize` to numeric generic
-6. Repeat for search